KrauseFx/krausefx.com/_posts/2022-08-18-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 **Important**: Just because an app injects JavaScript into external websites, doesn't mean the app is doing anything malicious.
 There is no way for us to know the full details on what kind of data each in-app browser collects, or how or if the data is being transferred or used.
 This publication is stating the JavaScript commands that get executed by each app, as well as describing what effect each of those commands might have.
 For more background on the risks of in-app browsers, check out [last week's publication](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser).

-Even if some of the apps above have green checkmarks, they might use the new Isolated World JavaScript, therefore I wasn’t able to prove any JavaScript injections.
-More details below.
+Even if some of the apps above have green checkmarks, they might use the new Isolated World JavaScript, which I'll describe below.

 ## TikTok monitoring all keyboard inputs and taps